vuejs/docs/src/guide/component-attrs.md

 # Non-Prop Attributes

+> This page assumes you've already read the [Components Basics](component-basics.md).
+Read that first if you are new to components.

 A component non-prop attribute is an attribute or event listener that is passed to a component, but does not have a corresponding property defined in [props](component-props) or [emits](component-custom-events.html#defining-custom-events).
 Common examples of this include `class`, `style`, and `id` attributes.

 ## Attribute Inheritance